simontran7/algorithms-handbook/src/tree-and-graph-traversals.md

 #### Use Case

-Determine the distance in a graph.
+Determine the shortest path in an *unweighted* graph.

 #### Template